FACT0RN/factoring/README.md

 Happy factoring!

-Note: there are a few sophiscated software implemntations for factoring.
+Note: There are a few sophiscated software implemntations for factoring.
+Currently, we use YAFU by default.
 For advanced users, you can look into YAFU, ECM-GMP and CADO-NFS.
-I can not entertain requests to set them up for mining as they take a long time to set up and configure to mine efficiently.
-Creating a Dockerfile for it has proved difficult, if you are able to find one please submit it.
-I would be willing to do this for a fee as a percentage of mined coins, but even then, it would have to wait until I have time for it.
+A setup using CADO-NFS is welcomed.
+If you create one, please let us know.